uncw-library/d8-staff/README.md

 See the app at http://localhost:8112
 See the phpmyadmin at http://localhost:8113

+Some bug requires you go to the web interface > Appearances > Staff Subtheme > Save Configuration.
+Otherwise the colors don't apply.

 Revise the app via the Drupal interface or via a text editor.
 The repo & container folders are linked.